sipsorcery/mediafoundationsamples/README.md

 # Windows Media Foundation Samples
 A set of minimal sample apps that demonstrate how to use certain parts of Microsoft's Windows Media Foundation API.
 The original motivation for these samples was the attempt to find a way to stream audio and video from a webcam, encoded as H264 and/or VP8, over RTP and then ideally render it at the remote destination.

-As of Jan 2020 the hoal has still not been achieved.
+As of **January 2020** the goal has not been achieved.

  - MFAudio - **Working**.
 Play audio from file on speaker.